o/simmetrica/README.md

 #####Configuring dashboard blocks

-Dashboard is configured with `config.yml` file, this file have a yaml list called `graphs`.
-Graphs widgets rendered with lovely [rickshaw](https://github.com/shutterstock/rickshaw) (HTML5 + SVG and d3.js) library.
+Dashboard is configured with `config.yml` file, this file has a yaml list called `graphs`.
+Graph widgets are rendered with lovely [rickshaw](https://github.com/shutterstock/rickshaw) (HTML5 + SVG and d3.js) library.

     graphs:
         - graph definition